 - Superannuation death benefits and the $1.6 million transfer balance cap

-- Estate planning: How can a SMSF live forever?
+- Estate planning: How can an SMSF live forever?

 - SMSF pension earnings remain tax-free after death

-- Superannuation after-life: Beware the dastardly death tax, and the cap
+- Superannuation death benefits: Beware the dastardly death tax, and retirement cap